-Thanks, as ever, to Maurice and Andrew for organising things.
+Thanks, Maurice for another wonderful outing – and Andrew for organising things.

 This is where we went:

 A very Merry Christmas to one and all and a happy and healthy 2020.

 A beautiful Monday morning saw a dozen Windmillers gathering at The Green Man, Thriplow for the final ride of the year.
 Our gang comprised Andrew, Lindsey, Maurice, Graham, Ken, Rod, Lawrence, Sandra, Simon, Charles and two Brians.